Auckland’s first underground rail line- coming 2024!

 The CRL will improve travel options and journey times and double the number of Aucklanders within 30 minutes travel of the CBD.
 From Mt Eden Station it will take only three minutes to get to the uptown Karangahape Station, six minutes to the mid-town Aotea Station and nine minutes to the downtown Britomart Station.

-The tendering process for the project’s main stations and tunnels contract now incorporates longer platform tunnels at Karangahape Station to cater for nine-car trains (instead of six), a second Karangahape Station entrance at Beresford Square and additional station work at Britomart, Aotea and Mt Eden stations
+The C3 contract for the project’s main stations and tunnels contract was changed to incorporate longer platform tunnels at Karangahape Station to cater for nine-car trains (instead of six), a second Karangahape Station entrance at Beresford Square and additional station work at Britomart, Aotea and Mt Eden stations.

-Britomart will no longer be a "dead end" station but a through station
+Thanks to CRL, Britomart will no longer be a "dead end" station but a through station.

-The depth of the two new underground stations - Aotea Station 11m depth and Karangahape Road 33m
+The depth of the two new underground stations ?
+Aotea Station will be 11m depth and Karangahape Road 33m.

 It’s not a “loop” as some have described it.

 Think of it like the Waterview Tunnel which joined up Auckland’s motorways.

 This does the same with the rail lines.
 CRL will connect with the Western Line at a redeveloped Mount Eden station and so open up the entire rail network.

 Read/Download the latest brochure explaining CRL

 To read this full screen, press on the square symbol at the bottom right of the box.